Skip to content

 # chroot $rescuemnt

-9. Download and install the EC2Rescue tool for Linux on an offline Linux root volume:
+9. Download and install the EC2Rescue tool for Linux on an offline Linux root volume.

-13. Based on the results, activate remediation for the supported modules:
+11. Based on the results, run the following command to activate remediation for the supported modules:

 # ./ec2rl run --remediate